r2rahul/expdata/README.md

-# expdata
-A light weight exploratory data analysis tool using data.table in R.
+## expdata: A light weight exploratory data analysis tool using data.table in R.